 To be eligible for KARI’s Brighter Futures program, children within the family need to be of Aboriginal descent.

 Early Intervention Support and Services

-Everyone who takes part in KARI’s Brighter Futures program is paired with a dedicated family support officer from our Early Intervention team to guide them along the way.
+Everyone who takes part in KARI’s Brighter Futures program is paired with a dedicated family support worker from our Early Intervention team to guide them along the way.
 The program offers ongoing support in the following ways:

-- Case Management: Your Early Intervention family support officer will work with you for up to 12 months and offer guidance and support when required, such as making relevant referrals, attending and coordinating appointments.
+- Case Management: Your family support worker will work with you for up to 12 months and offer guidance and support when required, such as making relevant referrals, attending and coordinating appointments.

-- Home visits: Your Early Intervention family support officer will regularly visit you at home to support you with a range of services including parenting strategies, advice and guidance.
+- Home visits: Your family support worker will regularly visit you at home to support you with a range of services including parenting strategies, advice and guidance.

 - Support with accessing childcare.